rebelsky/sams-assorted-musings-reflections/trustees.md

 [2] In this case, I do mean "effect", in the sense that they change how I think about Trustees.

-[3] Michelle sensibly suggested that I excise my too-long and too-detailed list.
+[3] Michelle sensibly suggested that I excise most of my too-long and too-detailed list.

+[4] I even have a signed copy of a manuscript of part of the book.

+[5] It is.

-[4] EKI, for those of you keeping track of our TLAs.
+[6] EKI, for those of you keeping track of our TLAs.

-[5] The Trustees that care deeply about the College include Trustees who were not Grinnell undergraduates.
+[7] The Trustees that care deeply about the College include Trustees who were not Grinnell undergraduates.

-[6] I appreciate many things that Clint does for Grinnell.
+[8] I appreciate many things that Clint does for Grinnell.
 I don't always agree with his approaches.
 Clint also does wonderful things one-on-one with folks.
 I particularly appreciate the mentoring he did for [Megan Goering '08] and his bringing Sylvia Kwan to the board.

 ---

-*Version 1.1 of 2016-12-30.*
+*Version 1.2 of 2016-12-31.*